muhammad1928/DockerMastering/DockerMastering/BuildingAndRunning/introduction.md

 </body>
 </html>
 ```
-Save and close the file.
+After this press `CTRL + O and ENTER` to save the index.html file and `CTRL + X` to exit the html file.
 The Nginx will serve this html file.

 ## Step 4.
 Build the Docker image

-we will use the Dockerfile to build a Docker image.
+We will use the Dockerfile to build a Docker image.
 Run the following command
 ```bash
 docker build -t my-nginx-image .
 ```

 Here’s what each part of the command does:
--
-`docker build`
- docker build tells Docker to build an image.
+- `docker build` docker build tells Docker to build an image.
--
-`-t my-nginx-image`
- assigns the name
-`my-nginx-image`
- to the image.
+- `-t my-nginx-image` assigns the name `my-nginx-image` to the image.
--
-`.`
- specifies the current directory as the build context (where Docker will look for the Dockerfile and any files to include in the image).
+- `.` specifies the current directory as the build context (where Docker will look for the Dockerfile and any files to include in the image).

 ps.
 Docker will go through the steps in the Dockerfile, downloading the base Nginx image if it’s not already available, and then copying the HTML file.